Royal Cabinet of Curiosities

 Description

-The Royal Cabinet of Curiosities was a museum in The Hague, founded in 1816 by King Willem I. The museum took the form of a cabinet of curiosities, and its collection consisted of various objects, including many from the colonies.
-Ultimately, it housed a wide array of items: objects related to Dutch history, Oriental decorative arts, ethnographic objects, and naturalia.
+The Royal Cabinet of Curiosities was a museum in The Hague, founded in 1816 by King Willem I. The museum took the form of a cabinet of curiosities and its collection comprised a wide array of objects, including many from Dutch and other powers’ colonies.
+Ultimately, it housed all sorts: objects related to Dutch history, Asian applied arts, ethnographic objects, and naturalia.

 Provenance research

-The original administration of the collection, created by the first director Reinier van de Kasteele, disappeared after his son Abraham van de Kasteele succeeded him in 1840.
-At that time, many objects disappeared or got lost as well.
-The third and final director, David van der Kellen, who took office in 1876, was assigned to put things in order.
+The original records of the collection, created by the first director Reinier van de Kasteele, disappeared after his son Abraham van de Kasteele succeeded him in 1840.
+Many objects also went missing or were lost during this time.
+The third and final director David van der Kellen, who took office in 1876, had to put things in order.
+As can be read in Rudolf Effert's book (Volkenkundig Verzamelen, pp. 213-216), in 1876-1879 Van der Kellen drew up a new inventory of objects, in which he attempted to link remaining documentation to objects in the extensive collection.
+Mistakes were made in this process.

-The archive of the Royal Cabinet of Curiosities is preserved in the Noord-hollands Archief as part of the Rijksmuseum archive.
-It contains, among other things, correspondence regarding donations and purchases.
-The appendices include detailed notes with convenient summaries of the correspondence.
-Please note that the KKZ correspondence also concerns items that were offered to the collection, but ultimately not purchased.
+The archive of the Royal Cabinet of Curiosities is held in the Noord-Hollands Archief as part of the Rijksmuseum archive.
+It includes correspondence regarding donations and acquisitions.
+The appendices include additional access with convenient overviews of this correspondence.
+Please note that the KKZ’s correspondence also relates to items that were offered to the collection but were ultimately not acquired.

-Additionally, there are archival documents at the Nationaal Archief, written by officials from the Ministry of the Interior.
-These documents relate to acquisitions, as well as the dissolution of the Royal Cabinet of Curiosities and the distribution of the collection among various museums.
-Within the letter archive of the Ministry of the Interior, reports and letters can be found regarding offered donations and sales.
-These can be traced through the indices on the reports.
+In addition, archival documents are held at the National Archives of the Netherlands, written by officials of the Ministry of the Interior.
+These relate to acquisitions, as well as the dissolution of the Royal Cabinet of Curiosities and the distribution of the collection among the various museums.
+The letter archive of the Ministry of the Interior contains notes verbales and letters regarding submitted donations and sales.
+These can be traced using the indices in the notes verbales.

 Resources